 1964 ... for the year 1964, the luxury cover will be that of John Foster's title bearing the same name and released the same year.
 It is clear that the 1960s will be the decade of Intimist successes.
 For the Dance successes, we will have to wait a little longer ...

-1965 ... this time, she takes over the flagship title of the soundtrack of the film 'Zorba the Greek', an enormous film released the previous year and whose music was composed by Míkis Theodorákis.
+1965 ... this time, she covers the flagship title of the soundtrack of the film 'Zorba the Greek', an enormous film released the previous year and whose music was composed by Míkis Theodorákis.
 A memorable soundtrack which will be at the origin of the famous Sirtaki, a dance specially created for the occasion.
 Just that !

 1965 ... a flood of Intimist titles that nothing and no one can stop for the moment.
 But as long as the quality is there, why be fussy.
 We savor !